Rayied991/ReactJs-Domination/README.md

 ## 5. `useRef` – Mutable Values / DOM Access

+UseRef is a react hook that allow us to create mutable variables,which will not re-render the components.It is also used for accessing DOM elements.
 Keeps a value that persists across renders without triggering re-render.

 ```jsx